habeex/flutter_gallery/README.md

 ### request permission

-You must get the user's permission on android/ios.
+You can also request permission on android/ios but this as been handled by the plugin.

 ```dart
 var result = await PhotoManager.requestPermission();